-Figure 2.39: The unique value of the probability sum array

 After confirming our belief in the predicted probabilities, we note that since class probabilities sum to 1, it's sufficient to just consider the second column, the predicted probability of positive class membership.
 Let's capture these in an array.

 Run this code to put the second column of the predicted probabilities array (predicted probability of membership in positive class) in an array: